High yellow: Art and popular culture

+In the 1982 Pulitzer Prize-winning novel The Color Purple by Alice Walker, a character called Mary Agnes "Squeak" sings a song lamenting the way her skin color leads her to be perceived within her community: "They calls me yellow / like yellow be my name..."

 On the 1988 album Chalk Mark in a Rain Storm by Joni Mitchell, the song "Dancin' Clown" contains the lyrics "Down the street comes last word Susie, she's high yellow, looking top nice."

+Digital Underground's 1991 album Sons of the P featured "No Nose Job", a song in which Shock G (as his alter-ego Humpty Hump) opines: